bgrohman/tko/README.md

 tko
 ===
-tko is a framework for writing modular JavaScript with models, collections, routing, and pub/sub.
+tko is a framework for writing modular JavaScript with models, collections, routing, pub/sub, notifications, and client-side storage.
 If you like Backbone's models and collections but don't want to give up Knockout's two-way data-binding, then tko is for you.

 Example
 -------